AsheedEliyangod/my-portfolio-demo/README.md

-Here’s a sample README for your GitHub portfolio site:

----

 # My Portfolio Demo

 Welcome to my portfolio demo!
 This site showcases my work, projects, and skills as a developer and designer.
 It’s built with a focus on clean, responsive design and user experience.